 OTHER SUCCESSFUL BIRTHS

 In December 2016, the IUCN moved the giraffe conservation status from least concern to vulnerable.
-The report stated the wild giraffe population has dropped 40% over the last 30 years.
+Then in 2018 they moved their status to Endangered.
+The report stated the wild giraffe population has dropped 50% over the last 30 years.
 This drastic population decline is attributed mainly to habitat loss, civil unrest, and illegal hunting.
-Since 1995, 14 giraffe calves have been born at the MRZ.
+Since 1995, 17 giraffe calves have been born at the MRZ.

 On May 24, 2016, Elsa, a first time mother, gave birth to two snow leopard cubs after a three month gestation.
 This was the first litter of snow leopard cubs for the Metro Richmond Zoo.
 There is one male and one female cub.
 Nitro is the father.